GoogleCloudPlatform/DataflowTemplates/v2/pubsub-to-mongodb/README_Cloud_PubSub_to_MongoDB.md

 ### Required Parameters

 * **inputSubscription** (Pub/Sub input subscription): Pub/Sub subscription to read the input from, in the format of 'projects/your-project-id/subscriptions/your-subscription-name' (Example: projects/your-project-id/subscriptions/your-subscription-name).
-* **mongoDBUri** (MongoDB Connection URI): List of Mongo DB nodes separated by comma.
+* **mongoDBUri** (MongoDB Connection URI): Comma separated list of MongoDB servers.
 (Example: host1:port,host2:port,host3:port).
 * **database** (MongoDB Database): Database in MongoDB to store the collection.
 (Example: my-db).
-* **collection** (MongoDB collection): Name of the collection inside MongoDB database to put the documents to.
+* **collection** (MongoDB collection): Name of the collection inside MongoDB database to insert the documents.
 (Example: my-collection).
-* **deadletterTable** (The dead-letter table name to output failed messages to BigQuery): Messages failed to reach the output table for all kind of reasons (e.g., mismatched schema, malformed json) are written to this table.
+* **deadletterTable** (The dead-letter table name to output failed messages to BigQuery): BigQuery table for failed messages.
+Messages failed to reach the output table for different reasons (e.g., mismatched schema, malformed json) are written to this table.
 If it doesn't exist, it will be created during pipeline execution.
 If not specified, "outputTableSpec_error_records" is used instead.
 (Example: your-project-id:your-dataset.your-table-name).

 ### Optional Parameters

 * **batchSize** (Batch Size): Batch Size used for batch insertion of documents into MongoDB.
 Defaults to: 1000.
 * **batchSizeBytes** (Batch Size in Bytes): Batch Size in bytes used for batch insertion of documents into MongoDB.
-Default: 5242880 (5mb).
+Defaults to: 5242880.
 * **maxConnectionIdleTime** (Max Connection idle time): Maximum idle time allowed in seconds before connection timeout occurs.
 Defaults to: 60000.
 * **sslEnabled** (SSL Enabled): Indicates whether connection to MongoDB is ssl enabled.
 Defaults to: true.
 * **ignoreSSLCertificate** (Ignore SSL Certificate): Indicates whether SSL certificate should be ignored.
 Defaults to: true.